 ISSUANCE OF ADDITIONAL DEBT . . .
 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, in certain instances with the approval of the TCEQ and, in the case of bonds payable from ad valorem taxes, the District's voters.
-On May 1, 2021, voters within the District authorized the issuance of unlimited ad valorem tax bonds in the principal amount of \$144,000,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
-Following the issuance of the Bonds, \$121,565,000 in unlimited ad valorem tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
+On November 2, 2021, voters within the District authorized the issuance of unlimited ad valorem tax bonds in the principal amount of \$134,000,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
+Following the issuance of the Bonds, \$115,145,000 in unlimited ad valorem tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
 See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
-The District's voters, at the election held within the District on May 1, 2021, also authorized the issuance of \$216,000,000 in unlimited ad valorem tax refunding bonds, all of which remain authorized but unissued.
+The District's voters, at the election held within the District on November 2, 2021, also authorized the issuance of \$201,000,000 in unlimited ad valorem tax refunding bonds, all of which remain authorized but unissued.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
 Any additional bonds issued by the District may dilute the security of the Bonds.
 See "RISK FACTORS."

-According to the District's Engineer, the remaining \$121,565,000 in aggregate principal amount of bonds authorized but unissued (following the issuance of the Bonds) should be sufficient to reimburse the Developers for the water, wastewater and drainage facilities required for development of additional utility facilities within the District.
+According to the District's Engineer, the remaining \$115,145,000 in aggregate principal amount of bonds authorized but unissued (following the issuance of the Bonds) should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required for development within the District.
+As of May 4, 2025, the Developer has advanced approximately \$14,500,000 in construction costs plus engineering fees to develop utility facilities.
+See RISK FACTORS - Future Debt.
 In addition, voters may authorize the issuance of additional bonds or other contractual obligations secured by ad valorem taxes.
 The District also has the right to issue refunding bonds, as well as to issue revenue bonds and notes, without voter approval.
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 The issuance of additional bonds is subject to approval of the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.